doritoes/ipgiraffe.com/2_Lambda_Function_Rust.md

     - Click "Get" to install the distribution
 3. Setup WSL
     - Initial Launch: After the installation, open a new terminal/command prompt, type wsl, and press enter.
 This will initialize and launch your chosen Linux distribution.
-    - Create a User: You'll be asked to create a Unix username and password
+    - Create a User: You will be asked to create a Unix username and password
 4. Install Rust in WSL
     - Open a terminal within WSL
     - Follow the Rust installation instructions